DroidKaigi/conference-app-2019/README.md

 `Preference` > `Languages & Frameworks` > `Kotlin Updates`

 Older versions of the Kotlin plugin may cause build failures.
-If you still have a trouble after upgrading the plugin, please try using AndroidStudio 3.3 or 3.4 instead.
+If you still have a trouble after upgrading the plugin, please try using AndroidStudio 3.4 instead.

 * Disable Instant Run